WeisTekEng/SamD09-Mini/readme.md

 Blink.bin -> Trunk/Bootloader/R1_4_current/TestApp/Blink.bin

 #Major updates.
+07/12/2016: added send_string function, this replaces old info function but has more use to use. removed
+	    old versioning char array and placed with a string formated char array for use with send_string board identification system added. <- still testing. updated comments.

 07/11/2016: seperated functions and defines into seperate header and c files.
 Makes code easier to read.
 	    added board identification to the python script as well as the bootloader.